fjvieira/sudoku/README.md

     mvn spring-boot:run

-The second one is for running the jar package (located in the target directory after a packging) directly:
+The second one is for running the jar package (located in the target directory after a packaging) directly:

     java -jar sudoku-1.0.0.jar